Nathan-Larue/technical-interview-ledn/README.md

 Using the `[+] Tokens` or `[-] Tokens` buttons above the table allows you to switch from a small dataset (the dataset provided, also known as `accounts.json`) or a large one (a new dataset generated of 10,000 records, also known as `accounts_large.json`).

 ### Where are the tests?
-I understand that tests are extremely important in a regular web application, but I thought it would be more relevant to give you my tough process behind **how** I would have done the tests instead.
+I understand that tests are extremely important in a regular web application, but I thought it would be more relevant to give you my thought process behind **how** I would have done the tests instead.

 #### Unit testing
 Here is how I would have proceeded for unit testing on IO oriented functions: